 Fortress of the Five Gates

 The town was fortified by the Genoese, but very little is left of the walls and towers which protected it: a much restored (the towers are brand new) stretch of the walls shows five gates which most likely were used to shelter small ships.
-The Venetians attacked Fochies in 1379 during the war of Tenedo, but in general the Genoese managed to retain the town until 1455 when it was conquered by Sultan Mehmet II.
+The Venetians attacked Fochies in 1379 during the War of Tenedo, but in general the Genoese managed to retain the town until 1455 when it was conquered by Sultan Mehmet II.

 A much stronger fortress was built by the Ottomans on a promontory at the southern end of the bay: Fochies was with Cismes, a key naval base for the Ottoman fleet and the fortress ensured the Venetians could not attack the ships in the harbour.
 The fortress is in a military area and it is almost entirely in ruins.
-Notwithstanding its cannon in 1649 the Venetians attacked the fortress and managed to enter the harbour; the Ottomans, fearing the Venetians could land and seize the town, set fire to their own ships to defend Fochies.
+Notwithstanding its cannon in 1649 during the War of Candia the Venetians attacked the fortress and managed to enter the harbour; the Ottomans, fearing the Venetians could land and seize the town, set fire to their own ships to defend Fochies.

 Fochies is the site of a large military academy and a pleasant sea resort: restaurants and cafés line up around its small harbour.

 Phocaea, the ancient name of the town, played an important role in the diffusion of a more effective equipment to squeeze the olives in order to obtain their oil.
 It was made up of three heavy wheels, two of which rotated on the third one.
-Its inhabitants were also skilful seamen and they founded several colonies in the western Mediterranean Sea including Marseilles, today the main French port.
+Its inhabitants were also skilful seamen and they founded several colonies in the western Mediterranean Sea including Marseille, today the main French port.